alamgir8/Fantasy-football-league/README.md

     10. I added navbar, some design and different name which is required for two bonus marks.

     And finally i describe some feature in read this readme file which is also required..

+    !!!
+Please wait sometimes or click home because background image take some time to load (my internet speed is slow as it will be reason  for that but I recommend this issue as I faced)